D3153/Unix-Final-Project/README.md

 # Unix-Final-Project
-Names: Dinal Patel, Emmy Ea
+Contributors: Dinal Patel, Emmy Ea

 ## 1. Project description/goals:
 For our project we chose to do a purpose-specific desktop system using Debian as